Jcreye75/School_District_Analysis/README.md

 ![School_Impact](https://github.com/Jcreye75/School_District_Analysis/blob/d23ec2f576fbb8d596ad107df05028133125fe50/Resources/School_Impact.png)

 ### How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?
-- In the original analysis, Thomas High School was ranked 2nd in the district raising red flags with the school board (91% of overall students passing)
+- In the original analysis, Thomas High School was ranked as 2nd in the district.
 - After adjusting the 9th grade data, Thomas High School ranked at 8th from the bottom.

 ## How does replacing the ninth-grade scores affect the following:

 ### Adjusted Averages using the Math and Reading Scores
 - In the original analysis, Thomas High School had 83.6 math average and 83.7 reading average for the 9th grade tests.
-Now the scores have been replaced with null values and shows up in Python programming as NaN in the following charts.
+The adjusted and updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaN.

 ### Scores by school spending
 - Thomas High School falls in the $630-$644/student spending range.
 Hundredths formats included to advise nominal changes.
 Small impact by changing the 9th grade scores.